 This is the darkest part of my living quarters; however, if a plant is struggling, and I place it there, it started to bounce back.

-Calathea’s which are one of the hardest plants to keep are touted to doing best in medium to bright indirect light.
+Calathea’s which are one of the hardest plants to keep are touted as doing best in medium to bright indirect light.
 You can place a Calathea Medallion in an area that’s very low-lit, but it will require some sort of supplemental lighting.

 Peachy Calathea Medallion Plant Experience